 - I am a follower of Jesus Christ.

 - I ride a Kawasaki Vulcan 900 motorcycle.

-- Water, Coffee, and beer are my three favorite drinks.
+- Water, Coffee, and beer are my preferred drinks (not necessarily in that order).

 - A fat, juicy, medium-rare ribeye steak with garlic mashed potatoes and grilled asparagus is currently my favorite meal.
 (I like to keep my options open)